vsrinivas/fuchsia/development/languages/fidl/intro/README.md

 The FIDL wire format specified how FIDL messages are represented in memory for transmission over IPC.

-The fidl wire format is documented [FIDL: Wire Format Specification].
+The FIDL wire format is documented [Wire Format Specification].

 ### FIDL Language

 The FIDL language is the syntax by which interfaces are described in ***.fidl** files.

-The fidl language is documented [FIDL: Language Specification].
+The FIDL language is documented [Language Specification].

 ### FIDL Compiler

 The FIDL compiler generates code for programs to use and implement interfaces described by the FIDL language.

-The fidl compiler is documented [FIDL: Compiler Specification].
+The FIDL compiler is documented [Compiler Specification].

 ### FIDL Bindings